Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

+This \textit{additive}-$ \alpha $ multiplicity adjustment (\ref{eq:Additive}) for controlling error rate of 5 per a family of n studies is an \emph{exact equality} regardless of the dependency structure among the $ X_i $ variables, whether they are independent, positively dependent, or negatively dependent.
+It should in no way be confused with the Bonferroni \emph{inequality} multiplicity adjustment for the purpose of controlling ERFw.

+This same decisions-triggering logic applies to genome-wide association studies (GWAS) as well.
+For example, \citet{DingEtAl(2018)} applies ERFw control within each specific SNP as lower layer of inference.
+Across the thousands of SNPs in the GWAS panel ((higher layer), this framework controls the expected number of SNPs ($E[V]$) with at least one false confidence interval coverage .
+Crucially, because this uses an additive multiplicity adjustment, the error control remains exact regardless of whether SNPs have linkage disequilibrium (correlation) or not.
+This is identical to a platform trial where controlling the ERFw at 5$\%$ within each drug study automatically controls the long-run IAR at exactly 5-per-100.

-exactly, not conservatively, regardless of whether $ X_i, ~ i \in N, $ are independent, positively dependent, or negatively dependent.
-So in terms of the expected number of incorrect regulatory approvals, controlling the Type I error rate familywise (ERFw) of each study \textit{exactly} at 5\% leads to controlling the incorrect regulatory approval rate at \textit{exactly} 5\% for a family of $ n $ studies with inefficacious compounds (which we phrase as 5-per-100).
-This is as expected of a regulatory agency, balancing risk and benefit to patients, contrary to the perception given by Bai et al (2020) .
+Moreover, Theorem \ref{thm:SLLNcorrelated} assures that as the number of studies ($n$) in $N$ grows infinitely large, the proportion of studies incurring Type I errors ($V/n$) will converge to the probability of a Type I error in any single study (i.e., ERFw)—$5\%$ in this case.
+In other words, by \textit{additive}-$ \alpha $ multiplicity adjustment (on line 360 of FDA(\citeyear{FDA(2023)})), controlling the Type I error rate familywise (ERFw) of each study \textit{exactly} at 5\% leads to controlling the error rate per family (ERpF) at \textit{exactly} 5\% for a family of $ n $ studies with in-efficacious compounds (which we phrase as 5-per-100).
+Note that throughout this paper, ERpF and More generally, regardless of whether studies in the families are independent or dependent, having an error rate per family \textit{no more than} $ 5\% \times n $ for a family of $ n $ studies means to expect \textit{no more than} one incorrect approval \textit{per} a \textit{family} of 20 studies, five incorrect approvals \textit{per} a \textit{family} of 100 studies, etc. Such precision in error control exemplifies the regulatory commitment to balancing risk and benefit for patients, challenging the perception suggested by Bai et al\citet{BaiEtAl(2020)}.

+We include this result to clarify while long-run regulatory guarantees remain valid, they do not by themselves ensure coherent inference when decisions are interpreted conditionally on the realized experiment.

+\begin{principle}[The No-gaming Principle] A regulatory approval system should not allow sponsors to game it. \end{principle}

+Principle 2.2 is a fundamental policy requirement for any regulatory approval system.
+For example, FDR control is not used to control ERFw within a clinical trial because (as already mentioned) it can be manipulated by sponsors.
+Similarly, if the requirement for ERpF control across studies were merely to control $ E[V] $ at $ 5\% \times n$, then an individual sponsor attempting to gain approval for its compound $ {Rx}^1 $ can game the system by conducting a Platform trial of its own (artificially) adding compounds $ {Rx}^i, i = 2,3,4 $ which are of no commercial value, controlling the ERFw of $ {Rx}^1 $ at 17\% while controlling the ERFw of each of $ {Rx}^i, i = 2,3,4 $ at 1\%, gaming the system.
+To adhere to the No-gaming Principle, industry should continue with the current practice of the additive-$ \alpha $ adjustment, controlling the ERFw of each study at $ \alpha $.